toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [mergestat-lite](https://github.com/mergestat/mergestat-lite) - A command-line tool for running SQL queries on git repositories and related data sources.
 * [mkgit](https://github.com/cosmicwanderer7/mkgit) - This Bash script automates the process of creating a new GitHub repository, initializing it with a README file, and pushing the initial commit to the remote repository.
 The script prompts the user for a repository name and utilizes the GitHub API to create a new public repository.
 * [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
+* [patchy](https://github.com/NikitaRevenco/patchy) - A tool which makes it easy to declaratively manage personal forks by automatically merging pull requests.
 * [prs](https://github.com/dhth/prs) - Stay updated on PRs without leaving the terminal.
 * [rcz](https://github.com/Cassin01/rcz) - A tool to write a commit message based on “Conventional Commits”.
 * [sad](https://github.com/ms-jpq/sad) - CLI search and replace.
 Show you a nice diff of proposed changes before you commit them.